jedisct1/libsodium-doc/hashing/short-input_hashing.md

 Use cases:

 * Hash tables
-* Probabilistic data structures such as Bloom filters
+* Probabilistic data structures, such as Bloom filters
 * Integrity checking in interactive protocols

 ## Usage